LucasKuhn/notes/phase2/http.md

 You can check a request on your browser by opening the console > network (let filter be All and add the tag 'Method').
 Once you click a GET request it will display 3 tabs: `General`, `Response Headers` and `Request Headers`.
+Open the `Request Header`:

+There are a few things we can check there:

+- On Accept it displays what the request wants the server to return.
+- On User-Agent it displays info about what the user is using.

-Open the `Request Header` and toggle `view source`.
+Now toggle the button `view source`.
 Using Google as an example, the first lines look like this:
 ```
 GET / HTTP/1.1
 Host: google.com
 ```
 This is our **REQUEST HEADER**.

-**REQUEST HEADER**:
-On Accept it displays what the request wants the server to return.
-On User-Agent it displays info about what the user is using.
+## REQUEST HEADER
+HTTP_METHOD /route

 ## VERBS / METHODS
 These describe the action that should be performed on the host.
 They are fomalized and universally applicable: